AnthonyBeech/fpl_project/README.md

     * src/pipeline/03_update_raw_player_data_from_API.py

 * To transform the data, run the following scripts.
 This will be changed to a pipeline in a later version.
+    * src/pipeline/04_clean_data.py
+    * src/pipeline/05_prepare_data.py

+* To train a series of regression models through a grid of params run the following scripts:
+    * src/pipeline/06_train_models.py

+* Some Neural nets are also being tested here:
+    * src/custom_models